 1. Have a specific style in mind

-When deciding on which photographer to hire, it is important to have a specific style in mind so that you can know what to look for.
+When deciding on which photographer to hire, ShootProof suggests having a specific photography style in mind so that you have an idea of what to look for and can more easily narrow down your options.
 If you want some kind of defined mood to follow in your photos, be sure to include that in your search list.

 If there are other things you would like to have done specifically to your need, like whether or not you want the photos to be digital or on film, feel free to add that to your search terms.